 The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are structured in three phases, as described below.
-Note that the National Institutes of Health (NIH) Small Business Innovation Research and Small Business Technology Transfer website is the best resource for guidance, FAQs, and pointers to current funding opportunity announcements (FOAs).
+Note that the National Institutes of Health (NIH) SEED (Small business Education and Entrepreneurial Development) website is the best resource for guidance, FAQs, and pointers to current funding opportunity announcements (FOAs).
 A brief outline of this unique grant program is provided below.

 The objective of Phase I is to establish the technical merit and feasibility of the proposed R/R&D efforts and to determine the quality of performance of the small business awardee organization prior to providing further federal support in Phase II.